cakephp/docs/en/console-and-shells/option-parsers.rst

 .. versionchanged:: 3.5.0
     When adding multi-word subcommands you can now invoke those commands using ``snake_case`` in addition to the camelBacked form.

-.. deprecated:: 3.6.0
-    Subcommands are deprecated.
-Instead use :ref:`nested commands <renaming-commands>`.